Nissan Laurel: Sixth generation (C33; 1989)

-The Toyota competitor was the Cresta, and there was also the new Honda Inspire in the same segment.
-The Laurel was repositioned slightly higher as a larger luxury sedan, as its exterior dimensions matched with the more senior Nissan Cedric and Nissan Gloria which were exclusive to separate Japanese Nissan dealerships (Nissan Bluebird for the Cedric, Nissan Prince for the Gloria).
-The Laurel was exclusive to Japanese dealership Nissan Motor Store locations.
+The Toyota competitor was the Cresta while the new Honda Inspire, Mitsubishi Emeraude and the new Mazda luxury sedan ɛ̃fini MS-8 were also alternatives in the increasing crowded segment.
+The Laurel was repositioned slightly higher as a larger luxury sedan, as its exterior dimensions matched with the more senior Nissan Cedric and Nissan Gloria, which were exclusive to separate Japanese Nissan dealerships (Nissan Store for the Cedric, Nissan Prince Store for the Gloria).
+The Laurel remained exclusive to Japanese dealership Nissan Store locations.

-Trim levels included the Medalist, Medalist Club S and Gran Limited.
+The four-door hardtop front driver and passenger seat belt shoulder strap were connected at the top to the ceiling to enhance rear passenger comfort and convenience.
+However, the upper portion could be detached, with the shoulder strap emerging from the side door support, resting on the driver's and passenger's shoulders.
+This provided rear passengers with an unobstructed view from the rear seat without the seat belt hanging from the ceiling when the windows were retracted.
+The upper part would then swing up to the ceiling and could be fastened into place.
+Trim levels included the Medalist, Medalist Club S, and Gran Limited.
 The Club S was the only C33 Laurel with the RB25DE option and a front lip spoiler, with other models offering only the RB20, CA18, and RD28 engines.

-V6 engines were no longer available; instead, the RB20E type (SOHC), RB20DE type (DOHC), RB20DET type (single turbo DOHC) series 6-cylinder 2.0L, CA18i series four-cylinder SOHC1.8L and RD28-series six-cylinder diesel engines were offered.
-In addition to this, the improved HICAS-II suspension configuration was used.
-Four-cylinder model (CA18i) series and six-cylinder diesel engine (RD28) in the presence and instruction car specifications.

-In January 1991, the Laurel was facelifted and a new RB20E/RB20DE-powered 5-speed AT model crept into the range.
-Also in November 1991, 3-series cars RB25DE Catalogue DOHC2.5L add a grade-six-cylinder engine.
-2.5L existing and additional models equipped with previous-generations high-mount side lamp, side-door airbags.
-Organizing models in the senior grades.
+In January 1991, the Laurel was facelifted, and a new RB20E/RB20DE-powered 5-speed AT model crept into the range.
+In November 1991, 3-series cars RB25DE Catalogue DOHC2.5L added a grade-six-cylinder engine.
+2.5L existing and additional models are equipped with previous-generation high-mount side lamps and side-door airbags.
+The DUET-SS Super Sonic Suspension was also introduced as an extra-cost option on Gran Limited-equipped vehicles.

-In the North American market, this was only sold in parts of the Caribbean, primarily the Bahamas under the Nissan Laurel Altima.
-However, the Altima name was first used in the United States & Canada starting in the 1993 model year for its new compact car, which has since become a mid-size in 2002.

-By January 1992 cumulative production achieved 2 million units.
+By January 1992, cumulative production achieved 2 million units.